samanvp/wordle-solver/README.md

 (9) >>>>>>> sauce <<<<<<< score: 0.6095
 (10) >>>>>>> slice <<<<<<< score: 0.6086
 ```
+## Opening Guess
-So based on this list the top word for our first attempt is **saine**.
+So based on the previous list of top words, the best opening word is **saine**.
-## Subsequent Attemps
+## Subsequent Guesses
-After getting feedback for our first attempt (in the form of green, yellow, and gray colors assigned to each letter) we update our positional letter frequency and then recalculate the score of all words to find the best next word.
+After getting feedback for the first guess (in the form of green, yellow, and gray colors assigned to each letter) we update our positional letter frequency and then recalculate the score of all words to find the best next word.
 ### Gray Letters
 We simply set the frequecy of all gray letters to a negative value making sure our next attemps will not include gray letters.
 ### Yellow Letters